Wild Swimming News: What are YOU Swimming in? 08/01/15

 The public facilities once enjoyed countrywide on river, lake and canal banks have became out of bounds in most cases and swimming restrictions have brought an end to what many found to be one of the greatest pleasures in life.
-Hung Out to Dry investigates how and why we British now stand apart from Europe and America by restricting the liberty of the swimmer.
+Hung Out to Dry investigates how and why we British now stand apart from Europe and America and the world by restricting the liberty of the swimmer.

 Hung Out to Dry is much deeper than a simple

 history of swimming.
 This chronicle of British culture exposes the

 rational behind our national obsession with constraining the swimmers freedom.

 Readers will be intrigued and fascinated by a rich and diverse

 treasure trove of knowledge, as refreshing and amusing as is wild

 Read Hung Out to Dry and your eyes will be opened to possibly the most neglected aspect of our British heritage.
 A change in attitude that could have arisen nowhere other than in Britain; the birthplace of the industrial revolution.